3 Messaging Mistakes No One Talks About

 Good messaging is an art, but effective messaging is a science.

-Done right, your messaging should not only be indicative of your brand value but also differentiated, persuasive and proven.
+Done right, your messaging should not only be indicative of your brand value but also differentiated, persuasive, and backed by insights from real customer data.

 If your team has developed a messaging framework, you’ve likely done your due diligence and created a narrative that starts with your ideal customers’ biggest pain points and ends with compelling persona-specific benefit messages.
-The story you tell with this framework not only guides your content strategy but informs the voice behind all your marketing and sales efforts.
+The story you tell with this framework not only guides your content strategy but also ensures consistency across marketing, sales, and customer success teams.

 So how do you make sure the story you are telling is not just good, but effective?
 Although there isn’t a definitive formula to ensure your messaging is perfect, there is a science behind strengthening your strategic approach.